 A specific application known as a torrent client is also needed to download a torrent, as these files are sent in tiny parts from different locations.

-There are several torrent clients to select from, each with its own set of features, simplicity of use, and functionalities.
-Ideally, you want a torrent client that takes up little space on your device, is simple to use and has useful features, such as security, that will allow you to torrent securely.
+There are several torrent clients to select from, each with its own features, simplicity of use, and functionalities.
+Ideally, you want a torrent client that takes up little space on your device, is simple to use, and has useful features, such as security, that will allow you to torrent securely.

 Here are a few examples of good torrent client apps that you may use:

 - qBittorrent is simple and 100% free, with no advertisements on the app.
-It also includes features, such as an in-app torrent search engine and safe, encrypted transfers.
+It also includes features like an in-app torrent search engine and safe, encrypted transfers.